 Whether you want to teach in additional subject areas or gain new skills in areas such as technology or leadership, the MSEd Self-Designed specialization allows you to customize your online degree program with the courses that best prepare you to achieve your professional goals.

 By individualizing your studies in this self-designed master’s program, you can expand your teaching skills and knowledge across multiple content areas and prepare to meet the specific needs of your students and school.

-For those interested in reducing their tuition costs and time to degree completion, the MSEd Self-Designed specialization may be completed in as little as 12 months* for less than $10,000.† These educators should be:
+For those interested in reducing their tuition costs and time to degree completion, the MSEd Self-Designed specialization may be completed in as little as 12 months.* These educators should be: